OBAMA SIGNS VIOLENCE AGAINST WOMEN ACT

 President Obama signed the bill into law on March 7.

-Hailed as landmark legislation when it was first passed in 1994, the Violence Against Women Act authorizes funding for programs across the country that help in the prosecution of sexual assault and domestic abuse, and assists victims of the crimes.
-Those include battered women’s shelters, victims advocates, rape-prevention education and other programs.
-The bill will authorize up to $660 million be spent each year for the next five years for such programs.
+Hailed as landmark legislation when it was first passed in 1994, the Violence Against Women Act authorizes funding for programs across the country that help in the prosecution of sexual assault and domestic abuse and assists victims of the crimes.
+Those include battered women’s shelters, victims' advocates, rape-prevention education, and other programs.
+The bill will authorize up to $660 million to be spent each year for the next five years for such programs.
 This is a drop of 17 percent from the last time the act was reauthorized in 2005.